USEPA/NARS_multimetric_code/README.md

 various combinations of metrics for use in a multimetric index (MMI).
 There are examples that can be used to see how to call the functions.

+## Details

+To use the code in this repository, there are a few key folders to use.
+The `R` folder contains the code for the various functions.
+Opening these files allows the user to update or alter the code for their own purposes.
+The `html` folder contains the help file for each function, whereas the `man` folder contains the markdown file used to create the .html files.
+The code and data used to run examples are contained in the `examples` folder.

+To run the examples without having to alter the code, use the .Rproj file to open as a project in R. That will allow the code using the `here::here()` function to locate data files.

 ## Disclaimer